2015 Oakland Raiders season: Week 2: vs. Baltimore Ravens

 A high-scoring first half, highlighted by Amari Cooper's 68-yard touchdown catch resulted in a 20–20 tie at halftime.
 A field goal and touchdown catch by Michael Crabtree put the Raiders up 10 going in the fourth quarter.
 However, Baltimore stormed back with 13 points to take the lead.
 A late interception thrown by Derek Carr appeared to be the end, but with 30 seconds left in regulation, Carr threw a touchdown pass to Seth Roberts to take the lead.
 With the win, the Raiders improved to 1–1 on the season and 2–7 all-time against the Ravens.

 Week 3: at Cleveland Browns

 The Raiders jumped out early on the Browns with two touchdown passes by Carr in the first half.
 A Latavius Murray touchdown run early in the fourth quarter seemed to seal it for the Raiders.
 However, the Browns made a comeback late, but Charles Woodson intercepted Josh McCown's pass in the final minute to seal the win.
 The Raiders snapped an 11-game road losing streak with the win and improved to 2–1 on the season.
+It was also quarterback Derek Carr's first win away from Oakland.